 The question then is when the internal decision-making process is finished.

-The Grand Chamber recalls that, for an oral procedure (point 2 of the reasons), the internal decision-making process occurs when it is pronounced, that is at the end of the oral proceedings.
-Indeed, the body that rendered it can not come back (except in the case of a preliminary ruling).
+The Grand Chamber recalls that, for an oral procedure (point 2 of the reasons), the internal decision-making process occurs when it is pronounced, that is to say at the end of the oral procedure.
+Indeed, the body which rendered it can no longer return to it (except in the event of a preliminary ruling).

 According to the Grand Chamber and for a written procedure, the end of the internal process can not be :

 - the date of the mailing of the reasons by the internal mail service (point 6.2 of the reasons), since it does not reflect the date of the taking of the reasons;

 - the date of the signature by the three members (point 7.1 of the reasons) they can still reconsider their decision if an important element is brought to their knowledge;

 - the date of submission of the net copy by the division to the formalities section for the purpose of service (point 8 of the reasons), as it can not be determined from the file.